inno-devops-labs/S24-core-course-labs/app_python/README.md

 ## CI

-On every push to the repository that changes files under `app_python/`, the code is linted and tested, on success, an image is built and published in DockerHub under the name `kolay0ne/app_py` with a tag matching the branch name.
+On every push to the repository that changes files under `app_python/`, the code is linted and tested, and checked for vulnerabilities.
+On success, an image is built and published in DockerHub under the name `kolay0ne/app_py` with a tag matching the branch name.